 Kimball’s House is an upscale oyster bar and restaurant in the Decatur neighborhood.
 This spot is known for its impeccable service.
 They offer a variety of gourmet entrées and cocktails, plus their raw oyster bar.

 This destination isn’t actually a tea spot – it’s a restaurant.
 Mary MacKenzie founded her namesake restaurant in 1945.
-During this time, it was seen as uncouth for a woman to run a restaurant.
-As a result, many women restauranteurs used the name “tea room” instead.
 You’ll find plenty of southern classics here.
-For instance – try the barbecue, fried chicken, cheese grits, cornbread, collard greens, peach cobbler…or just about anything!
+For instance, try the barbecue, fried chicken, cheese grits, cornbread, collard greens, peach cobbler…or just about anything!